spotinst/help/src/docs/ocean-cd/tutorials/view-rollouts/test-detailed-rollout.md

 1. Click the menu on the left and choose Rollouts.
 2. Click the rollout ID in the Rollouts table.

-The rollout details are presented in the following manner.
+The rollout details are presented in the following manner:

 * Summary Line
 * Rollout Phases, Statuses and Actions